muscak/MIT-PE-Applied-Data-Science-Program/Street View Housing Number Digit Recognition/Images/README.md

-This folder contains the images for the report of the project.
+This folder contains images and plots for the report of the project.